 How to Move a Piano – All You Need to Know

 As difficult as it may seem, learning how to move a piano is not a mission impossible.
-Given the value of pianos, it is better to hire professional movers to help you with this adventure, whether or not you’re moving alone to another state.
+Given the value of pianos, it’s better to hire professional movers to help you with this adventure, whether or not you’re moving alone to another state.
 The same goes for any fragile or delicate items, like dishes, glasses, paintings, and similar items that are not on the list of unwanted items to donate.
 But if you are on a strict budget and can’t afford professional movers or you just want to do it yourself, there are steps to follow to do it right.
-Of course, taking it from one room to another is relatively simple, but carrying it up the stairs to higher floors is quite a task, so let’s take a look at some tips to help you avoid common moving mistakes and get the job done.
+Of course, moving the piano from one room to another is relatively simple, but carrying it up the stairs to higher floors is quite a task, so let’s take a look at some tips to help you avoid common moving mistakes and get the job done.

 It’s Easy to Forget to Measure, But It’s Critical for Success

 A piano is one of the largest items in every home.
 As such, before moving it, you have to be sure that it can reach the truck undamaged.
 Assuming it can leave the house at all.
 We understand if this is giving you anxiety about moving out and additional moving stress, but there’s always a way.
 Besides measuring the instrument itself, you have to measure the width and the height of doorways, stairways, and hallways and every space in your present and future homes where you need to maneuver it, especially if you’re moving into a smaller home.
 So keep that in mind when house-hunting.
 Also, leave all doors open and remove all furniture on the way.
 Remove the rugs and protect the floors.